 Well, if you want your sisters of color to show up for you, guess what?

-If you don’t know how or don’t understand why #blacklivesmatter, then it’s time for you to reach out to your Black friends and start talking to them.
+If you don’t understand why #blacklivesmatter, then it’s time for you to reach out to your Black friends and talk to them.
 Start asking questions.
 Sincerely ask them what they think and feel and have experienced.
 Imagine yourself in their shoes.
 Realize that where they are is because white people put them there.